Dark Moor: Background

-The two remaining members of the band decided to start a search for new members.
-After the auditions, they accepted vocalist Alfred Romero, guitarist Jose Garrido, and drummer Andy C.

-In August 2003, the band started recording their fourth album, Dark Moor, at New Sin Studios in Italy.
-Following a month of recording sessions, the album was mastered by Mika Jussila at Finnvox Studios.
+The two remaining Dark Moor members searched recruited vocalist Alfred Romero, guitarist Jose Garrido, and drummer Andy C. In August 2003, the band started recording their fourth album, Dark Moor.
+This was followed by Beyond the Sea (2005) and Tarot (2007).

-On 23 November 2006, the band announced the departure of their drummer on their official website, due to "incompatibility with his other musical projects."
+In November 2006, the band announced the departure of their drummer on their official website, due to "incompatibility with his other musical projects."
 He would go on to play drums for Saratoga.
 His replacement, Roberto Cappa, was previously in the Spanish metal band Anima Sola.

 In January 2009, their seventh album Autumnal was released.

-The band made an announcement on their website, dated 4 June 2010, that their eighth album was in the works.
+The band made an announcement on their website on 4 June 2010, that their eighth album was in the works.
 It featured Berenice Musa as a guest vocalist.
 The album is titled Ancestral Romance and it was released in November 2010.

-On 18 June 2013 the band released their ninth album Ars Musica, with the Japanese limited version including a bonus CD with five bonus tracks.
+On 18 June 2013 the band released their ninth album Ars Musica.
 They toured Mexico and Asia the same year, as well as few dates in Europe in 2014 to support the new album.

 Dark Moor started recording their 10th studio album, Project X, on 27 July 2015 and released it in Europe on 6 November 2015 on Scarlet Records.

 On 21 July 2018, Enrik Garcia, guitarist and founder of the band, announced via Facebook that their next album would be called Origins and that, after the parenthesis they did with ufology themes on Project X, they would return to their habitual themes; Origins will be about the Celtic world, also adding Celtic instruments on their new songs.
 This album was released on 12 December 2018.

+On 25 May 2026, it was announced that the vocalist Alfred Romero left the band.